Nonresponse Bias: What to Avoid When Creating Surveys

 For this example, let's say you sent a mail-in survey to your customers about a month ago.
 Your survey's instructions are to submit the form by the end of the month so participants can receive a special promo offer.

-Just as the end of the month approaches, a global crisis strikes and your company quickly pivots its marketing, sales, and customer service efforts to adapt to the new environment.
+Just as the end of the month approaches, a global crisis strikes, and your company quickly pivots its marketing, sales, and customer service efforts to adapt to the new environment.
 You decide to put your survey on hold because customers are more focused on other needs than providing feedback.

-This would also be considered nonresponse bias because participants never got a fair chance to submit the survey.
+This would also be considered nonresponse bias because participants never got a real chance to submit the survey.
 If they waited until the end of the month, they wouldn't have had the same opportunity to collect the promo offer as those who submitted the survey earlier.

-Now that you're familiar with how nonresponse bias can affect your surveys, let's review what you can do to avoid it.
+Now that you're familiar with how nonresponse bias can affect your surveys let's review what you can do to avoid it.

 1. Reconsider your survey's trigger and timing.